lingzhong123/data-science/README.md

+## Data Science coding training
-This file is created for the data science learning project, mainly for the python coding.
+#### This file is created for the data science learning project, mainly for the python coding,some project may inculde the delopment,mainly for streamlit
+#### CONTENT
+*1*.Lazada sales data analysis